- About Homelessness

 Funding for Section 8 Housing Choice Voucher Program: Congressional Talking Points

 Advocacy Resource | September 25, 2013

-Housing Choice Vouchers are a key tool for ending homelessness.
+• Housing Choice Vouchers are a vital resource for vulnerable households.

-• I hope you will work with your colleagues on the Appropriations Committee to ensure that the final FY 2014 appropriations bill provides enough funding to protect existing vouchers and replace those lost by sequestration, and provides $75 million for 10,000 new HUD-VASH vouchers.
+• I hope that you will work with your colleagues on the Appropriations Committee to provide enough funding to cover renewals of all existing vouchers, recover the approximately 40,000 vouchers lost by sequestration, and add 10,000 new HUD-VASH vouchers.